 |Bad Credit||primor® Secured Visa® Gold Card||Not Offered||9.99%||$49||Bad||2.7 / 5|

 |New Purchases||HSBC Gold Mastercard® credit card||0% for 18 months||12.49% - 20.49% (V)||None||Good||4.6 / 5|

-Whenever you carry a balance on a credit card from month to month, make sure to do so with a purpose (and a credit card calculator).
-Have a good reason for getting into debt and a specific plan for how and when you’re going to get out of it.
-For example, getting a 0% credit card before a big-ticket purchase and paying off your balance before the 0% term ends is a great approach.
-Racking up expensive interest charges simply because you’re spending above your means is not.
+Whenever you carry a balance from month to month, make sure to do so with a purpose (and a credit card calculator).
+Have a good reason for getting into debt and a plan for repaying what you borrow.

-Finally, it’s important to note that the best low interest credit cards don’t necessarily have the absolute lowest APRs on the market.
+Finally, it’s important to note that the best low interest credit cards don’t necessarily have the absolute lowest APRs.
 Rather, they combine a very low APR with other attractive terms, such as no annual fee or lenient approval requirements.
-If you’re interested in finding out which cards have the lowest of the low regular APRs, here they are:

 |Card Name||Annual Percentage Rate||Min.
 Credit Required|